Basic Land Surveying: 5 Key Facts You Need to Know for Success

 Survey Methods

 Surveying has evolved over time, with modern techniques complementing traditional methods.
-Some common methods include:
+Common methods include:

 - Triangulation: A geometric method where distances and angles are calculated by forming triangles.